xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 - Specify the Azure GPU VM SKU and quantity to be used for deployment.
 - Provide you with the endpoint and key of the successfully deployed model, allowing you to proceed with performance testing.

+Before running the script, you need to check the table above to confirm the types of Azure GPU VMs supported by the AI model you plan to deploy.

 ```
 #python deploymodels-linux.py
 ```